mzettersten/word-choice/README.md

 ## Questions

-Feel free to contact me at **(removed for peer review)** if you have any comments or questions about the data or the analyses.
+Feel free to contact me at **martincz@princeton.edu** if you have any comments or questions about the data or the analyses.